 You can do it in your pajamas and/or with your cat on your lap.

-There's no need to get “fixed up” until you’re actually going on a date.
+There's no need to get “fixed up” until you’re actually going out.

 You don’t have to worry about hitting on a woman who is not actually interested in other women.

 You don’t have to meet anyone in person until you both have an inkling or several that you'd probably hit it off, and then it's more likely you'll do just that with her rather than . . . any random woman at any bar near you that night.

 Plus, the drinks at home you can have in front of your computer are probably cheaper.
 (Don't Spill!)

 However, as with almost anything else worthwhile on the planet, it still requires SOME effort to succeed.
 Some women go into the personals or any other lesbian social networking site knowing it's going to be easier to meet women there than via many other venues, which is true.
 But EASIER doesn't mean that making hardly any effort whatsoever will usually lead to success.
 Hardly any effort whatsoever usually leads to exactly what you'd think it would, if you're the sensible sort.

 You have to put up a good profile.
 You could be the catch of the decade, but if your personal profile fails to represent your personal wonderfulness at least a fair amount, you just WON'T catch the attention of other worthwhile women online.